antfreely/iagl-interview/README.md

 Run `docker-compose up -d`

 Execute GET request on endpoint:

 `http://localhost:8080/v1/avios-calculator-service?airportCodeArrival={}&airportCodeDeparture={}&cabinCode={}`

+Airport parameters must be provided and only contain letters

 The cabin code endpoint can be left empty or ignored, altogether

+Otherwise, you must supply a valid cabin code, else, the API will point out it's invalid